1998 Parker Middle School dance shooting: Trial

 Wurst's attorneys had considered an insanity defense, but recommended that he pled guilty because it would be hard to convince the jury of an insanity defense.

 Wurst was charged with attempted murder, third-degree murder, and first-degree murder, and pleaded guilty in a plea bargain to a lesser charge of third-degree murder along with attempted murder to avoid going to trial, and in an attempt to avoid life imprisonment.
-He is serving a 30 to 60-year sentence in the State Correctional Institution – Forest.
-He will be eligible for parole in 2029.
+He is currently 40 and serving a 30 to 60-year sentence in the State Correctional Institution – Forest.
+He will be eligible for parole in 2029, when he will be 45 years old.